devyanigoil/UMate/README.md

 ### API Endpoints
 Here’s a summary of the main API endpoints:

-User Authentication
+**User Authentication**
-POST /api/signup: Create a new user account
+POST /user/insert: Create a new user account
-POST /api/login: Log in to an existing account
+POST /user/validate: Log in to an existing account

-Profile Management
+**Profile Management**
-GET /api/user/<user_id>: Fetch user details
+GET /user-details/<email>: Fetch user preferences
-PUT /api/user/<user_id>: Update user profile

-Roommate Matching
+POST /user-details/: Add user preferences

+**Roommate Matching**
-GET /api/recommendations/<user_id>: Fetch top 5 recommended roommates for a given user GET /api/matches: Fetch all available matches based on filters Filtering
+GET /rs/top-match: Fetch the top 5 recommended roommates based on user email GET /rs/other-mates: Fetch all users except the top recommended roommates for a user

-GET /api/filter: Apply filters based on budget, dietary preferences, duration of stay, and more
+**Other APIs**
+POST /user/favourites: Mark or unmark a roommate favourite for a user GET /user/favourite-roommates: List all favourite roommates and their details for a user GET /all_users/data: Return all users data except for password
-Note: Ensure that the backend server is running on http://localhost:5000 and the frontend server on http://localhost:3000 for a smooth connection.
+Note: Ensure that the backend server is running on http://localhost:5000 (for MacOS - try a different port other than 5000) and the frontend server on http://localhost:3000 for a smooth connection.

 ### Contributing
 Contributions are welcome!
 If you'd like to improve UMate, please fork the repository, make your changes, and submit a pull request.
 Ensure your changes align with the project's goals and are thoroughly tested.